duvivier/CICE-svn-trunk/README.md

 ## Overview

 This repository contains the trunk from the previous subversion (svn) repository of the Los Alamos Sea Ice Model, CICE, including release tags through version 5.1.2.

 This repository is frozen and changes to the code (other than critical bug fixes) will not be accepted.
 More recent versions and all development have moved to the [CICE](https://github.com/CICE-Consortium/CICE) and [Icepack](https://github.com/CICE-Consortium/Icepack) repositories, which are now maintained by the CICE Consortium.

-If you expect to make any changes to the code, we recommend that you work in the CICE and Icepack repositories.
-Changes made to code in this repository will not be accepted, other than critical bug fixes.

 ## Obtaining an older CICE release